zxc916684603/ecs/intl.en-US/Product Introduction/Benefits of ECS.md

 ## Security {#section_lrm_cv4_ydb .section}

-Users of cloud computing are most concerned about security and stability.
-Alibaba Cloud has recently passed a host of international information security certifications, including ISO 27001 and MTCS, which demand strict confidentiality of user data and user information and user privacy protection.
-[Alibaba Cloud VPC](https://www.alibabacloud.com/help/product/27706.htm) is the prime choice for providing your cloud computing services.
+For cloud computing users, security and stability are priorities.
+Alibaba Cloud has passed a host of international information security certifications, including ISO 27001 and MTCS, which demand strict confidentiality of user data and user information, as well as user privacy protection.
+We recommend that you use ECS in an [Alibaba Cloud Virtual Private Cloud \(VPC\)](https://www.alibabacloud.com/help/doc-detail/34217.htm).

 -   **Alibaba Cloud VPC offers more business possibilities.** You only need to perform a simple configuration to connect your business environment to global IDCs, making your business more flexible, stable, and extensible.

 -   **Alibaba Cloud VPC can connect to your IDC** through a leased line to build a hybrid cloud architecture.
-You can build a more flexible business with the robust networking derived from Alibaba Cloud’s various hybrid cloud solutions and network products.
-A superior business ecosystem is possible with Alibaba Cloud’s ecosystem.
+You can build a more flexible business with robust networking derived from Alibaba Cloud’s various hybrid cloud solutions and network products.
+A superior business ecosystem is made possible with Alibaba Cloud’s ecosystem.

 -   **Alibaba Cloud VPC is more stable and secure.**

     **Stable:** After you build your business on VPC, you can update your network architecture and obtain new network functions on a daily basis as the network infrastructure evolves constantly, allowing your business to run steadily.
 You can divide, configure, and manage your network on VPC according to your needs.

-    **Secure:** VPC features traffic isolation and attack isolation to protect your services from endless attack traffic on the Internet.
-After you build your business on VPC, the first line of defense is established.
+    **Secure:** VPC features traffic isolation and attack isolation to protect your services from attack traffic on the Internet.
+By building your business on VPC, the first line of defense is established.

 VPC provides a stable, secure, fast-deliverable, self-managed, and controllable network environment.
-The capability and architecture of VPC hybrid cloud bring the technical advantages of cloud computing to traditional industries and industries and enterprises that are not engaged in cloud computing.
+VPC hybrid cloud brings the technical advantages of cloud computing to traditional industries, in addition to industries and enterprises that are not engaged in cloud computing.

 ## Elasticity {#section_nrm_cv4_ydb .section}

 Elasticity is a key benefit of cloud computing.
-By using Alibaba Cloud, you can have all the necessary IT resources provisioned within minutes to build an IT company of medium size.
-The resources and capacity of this size can meet the requirements of most companies for their applications built on the cloud to handle huge volume of transactions without problems.
+By using Alibaba Cloud, you can have all the IT resources necessary to build an IT company of medium size provisioned within minutes.
+The available resources and capacities can meet the requirements of most companies, allowing their applications built on the cloud to handle a huge volume of transactions without problems.

-## **Elastic computing** {#section_orm_cv4_ydb .section}
+-   Elastic computing

     Elastic computing contains the following types of scalability:

--   Vertical scaling
--   Horizontal scaling

-**Vertical scaling** involves modifying the configurations of a server.
-After you purchase ECS or storage capacity of Alibaba Cloud, you can configure your server with great flexibility based on your actual transaction volume, whereas you may find it difficult to make configurations in the traditional IDC model.
+    -   Vertical scaling involves modifying the configurations of a server.
+After you purchase ECS or storage capacity of Alibaba Cloud, you can configure your server with great flexibility based on your actual transaction volume, whereas it may be difficult to change configurations in the traditional IDC model.
 For more information about vertical scaling, see [Change configurations](../../../../intl.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md#).

-**Horizontal scaling** allows the re-division of resources between applications.
-For example, at peak hours for game or live video streaming apps, in the traditional IDC model, your hands may be tied when the request for additional resources arises.
-Cloud computing now leverages elasticity to tide you over that period.
-When the period ends, you release unnecessary resources to reduce your business cost.
-By using both horizontal scaling and auto-scaling that Alibaba Cloud provides, you can determine how and when you scale your resources or apply your scaling based on business loads.
+    -   **Horizontal scaling** allows the re-division of resources between applications.
+For example, at peak hours for game or live video streaming apps, in the traditional IDC model, your hands may be tied if additional resources are required when you are already at full capacity.
+Cloud computing uses elasticity to provide additional resources to you over that period.
+When the period ends, you can release unnecessary resources to reduce your business costs.
+By using both horizontal scaling and auto-scaling, you can determine how and when you scale your resources or apply your scaling based on business loads.
 For more information about horizontal scaling, see [Auto Scaling](https://www.alibabacloud.com/help/doc-detail/25857.htm).

-## Elastic storage {#section_prm_cv4_ydb .section}
+-   Elastic storage

-Alibaba Cloud has elastic storage.
-When more storage space is required, in the traditional IDC model, you can only add servers, but the number of servers that you can add is limited.
-However, in the cloud computing model, the sky is the limit.
-Order as you want to guarantee the sufficient storage space.
+    Alibaba Cloud provides elastic storage.
+In the traditional IDC model, if more storage space is required, you can only add servers, but the number of servers that you can add is limited.
+In the cloud computing model, however, the sky is the limit.
+Order as much storage space as you need to meet business demand.
 For more information about elastic storage, see [Resize a disk](../../../../intl.en-US/User Guide/Cloud disks/Resize cloud disks/Overview.md#).

-## Elastic network {#section_qrm_cv4_ydb .section}
+-   Elastic network

     Alibaba Cloud features elastic network as well.
-When you purchase the Alibaba Virtual Private Cloud \(VPC\), you can have the network configurations the same as those of data centers.
-In addition, you can have the following benefits:
+When you purchase Alibaba Virtual Private Cloud \(VPC\), you can set network configurations to be the same as those of data centers.
+In addition, VPC has the following benefits:

     -   Interconnection between data centers
     -   Separate secure domains in data centers
--   Flexible network configurations and planning within the VPC

-For more information about elastic network, see [Virtual Private Cloud](https://www.alibabacloud.com/help/product/27706.htm).
+    -   Flexible network configurations and planning within the VPC For more information about elastic networks, see [Virtual Private Cloud](https://www.alibabacloud.com/help/product/27706.htm).

-Elasticity of Alibaba Cloud is a combination of elastic computing, storage, network, and the elasticity to redesign business architecture.
-By using Alibaba Cloud, you can work out your business portfolio in whatever way you want.
+Alibaba Cloud incorporates elasticity in computing, storage, network, and business architecture design.
+By using Alibaba Cloud, you can build your business portfolio in any way you want.

 ## Comparison between ECS and traditional IDCs {#section_rrm_cv4_ydb .section}

-The table lists the benefits of ECS compared with the traditional IDCs.
+The table lists the benefits of ECS compared with traditional IDCs.

 |Item|ECS|Traditional IDCs|
 |:---|:--|:---------------|